wpmetabox/docsv2/docs/tutorials/import-data-meta-box-custom-fields.md

 Near the bottom, you can also schedule your import and configure other advanced settings.
 Ignore these options for now and just click **Continue**.

-## Step 5: Running import and checking imported Meta Box fields
+## 5. Running import and checking imported Meta Box fields

 Before running the import process, you’ll see the **Confirm & Run** screen, which lets you review a summary of the planned import actions before proceeding.